bhanu4734/personal-knowledge-based-assistant-Using-LLM/README.md

 📄 Usage :

 Upload a .txt or .pdf file using the upload field.

 Enter your question related to the content.

 Click "Submit" and wait for the response from the local LLM.

 🔧 Customization:

 Model Personal & Name

-Change the model and persona used in LocalLLM inside app.py: llm = LocalLLM(persona="webassistant", model="tinyllama") Enable More LLM Features
+Change the model and persona used in LocalLLM inside app.py

+llm = LocalLLM(persona="webassistant", model="tinyllama")

+Enable More LLM Features

 Uncomment the lines in app.py to use:

 Keyword Extraction

 Paraphrasing

 Question Generation

 📌 Dependencies :

 Flask

 PyMuPDF / pdfminer (for PDF reading)

 Your local LLM serving framework (e.g., HuggingFace Transformers, llama.cpp)

-📬 TODO
+📬 TODO:

 Add session history or chat memory

 Improve UI/UX

 Deploy with Docker or Streamlit alternative

 Add support for other document types (e.g., .docx)